 - You consent to the worldwide use of your name, biographical information, photographs, videos or likenesses in any manner and in any medium now in existence or later invented for any purpose in connection with the Contest without additional compensation, notification or permission, except where prohibited by law.

-- If you are selected as the Grand Prize winner: you will receive a Grand Prize consisting of an Audible Originals development deal consisting of a $15,000 contract to develop your Audio Scene into a full series pitch for Audible, which includes a full series pitch, a production plan and budget, and possibly additional audio scenes.
-The $15,000 is an advance on compensation under the development contract.
+- If you are selected as the Grand Prize winner: enter into a $15,000 development agreement with Audible (which shall include standard deliverable requirements and obligations) to develop your Audio Scene into a full series pitch, which includes a full series pitch, a production plan and budget, and possibly additional audio scenes.
 You will be responsible for fees, taxes, and legal regulations associated with the Grand Prize.

 - By participating, you waive, and agree not to make, any and all legal claims against Audible, its associated companies, The College and any other company involved in this Contest, and you release these companies from any liability for any harm of any kind which may arise out of your participation in the Contest or acceptance of a Grand Prize.